The Great Glacial Adventure

 Night at Ape Lake (tents).

-The trail will take us along the glacier and above the tree line to Azur Lake crossing some meadows and low bush areas.
+The trail will take us along the glacier and above the tree line to our next camping spot crossing some meadows and low bush areas.

-Today is our most challenging and adventures day.
+Today is our most challenging and adventurous day.

-Our trail will take us down from Azur Lake along the ridge over Jacobson Glacier to the edge of the lake where a small boat will be waiting for us to take us to the far end of the lake where we'll set up our tent camp.
+Our trail will take us down from our camping spot along the ridge over Jacobson Glacier to the edge of the lake where a small boat will be waiting to take us to the far end of the lake where we'll set up our tent camp.

-The trail will take us along the ridge above Jacobson Glacier and the views of the massive flowing down the valley glacier.
+The trail will take us along the ridge above Jacobson Glacier - where you will have uninterrupted views of the massive carving and flowing down the glacial valley.

 The Monarch Ice Field is the biggest ice field outside of the polar circle and it's hard the grasp it's size.